kyllingstad/zmqd/examples/README.txt

-This directory contains D ports of the "official" ∅MQ example progams as well as some programs from the ∅MQ test suite.
+This directory contains D ports of the "official" ZeroMQ example progams as well as some programs from the ZeroMQ test suite.